Guidelines for using live video with students

 How can teacher and student privacy be protected during video online sessions?

-MS Teams, Google Meet (staff only) and Zoom have the ability to customise backgrounds either by blurring the background or loading a static picture.
+MS Teams, Google Meet and Zoom have the ability to customise backgrounds either by blurring the background or loading a static picture.

 If you are using Teams or Zoom you should ask all students to blur or set their background to an appropriate static picture at the beginning of the lesson.